Oxter12a/compliment/README.md

 random module

-✨ Example Insults you can expect- NOOOO I won't give you , check your self babzz
+✨ Example Insults you can expect- NOOOO I won't give you , check yourself babzz